pymargot/margot/README.md

     my_df = MyEnsemble().to_pandas()

-# Margot backtest
-**margot.backtest isn't yet included in this release.**

-Margot backtest provides a base class to inherit to define your trading algorithm, an implementation of a walk-forward backetesting algorithm that produced backtests of your algorithm using margot.data.
+The above code creates a Pandas DataFrame of both equities, and an additional feature that calculates a time-series of the ratio of their respective adjusted close prices.

+# Margot's other parts
+**not yet released.**

+Margot also provides a simple framework for writing and backtesting trading signal generation algorithms using margot.data.

-Results from margot backtest can be analysed with pyfolio.
+Results from margot's trading algorithms can be analysed with pyfolio.

 ## Getting Started